 dbt target view

-Let's go to the Snowflake Data Marketplace and find what we need.
+Let's go to the Snowflake Marketplace and find what we need.
 The Data Marketplace lives in the new UI called Snowsight (currently in Preview mode but feel free to test drive after the lab).
 Click on Preview App at the top of the UI

 Preview App